WorldEditAxe/your-mom-rpc/README.md

 2. stop trying to hack me u hacker
 \- It is up to you on whether to download it or not.
 Feel free to view the source code and build it on your own.
 3. license?????
 \- This project is licensed under the MIT license.
-In layman's terms, you can do anything with it apart from holding me responsible for any defects of the program.
 4. i want pull request
 \- Feel free to open a pull request!